-In this video Alan Webber, author of the Rules of Thumb, talks about one of the rules in his book –
+In his book, Rules of Thumb, Alan Webber talks about one of the rules in his book: When things get tough.

 Rule #1: When the going gets tough, the tough relax.